LinearPL/Oxide/CONTRIBUTING.md

-# Contributing to yani
+# Contributing to oxide

-Thank you for considering contributing to yani!
+Thank you for considering contributing to oxide!
 Here are some guidelines to help you get started.

 General guidelines and requested contributions can be found in the How to Contribute section of the documentation.